Japan broadcaster sends false North Korea missile alert

-Tokyo (CNN)Japanese national broadcaster NHK issued an on-air apology Tuesday after issuing an alert incorrectly claiming that North Korea had launched a ballistic missile.
+Tokyo (CNN)Japanese public broadcaster NHK issued an on-air apology Tuesday after issuing an alert incorrectly claiming that North Korea had launched a ballistic missile.

 The message, received by phone users with the NHK app installed on their devices, read: "NHK news alert.
 North Korea likely to have launched missile.
 The government J alert: evacuate inside the building or underground. "